-- kaolin-Some formulations are OMRI-listed for organic use.
+- pyrethrins-Some formulations are OMRI-listed for organic use.

 Management-chemical control: COMMERCIAL USE

-- acetamiprid (Assail 70WP) at 0.57 to 1 oz/100 gal water (2.3 to 4.1 oz/a).
+- acetamiprid (Assail 70WP) at 0.57 to 1 oz/100 gal water (2.3 to 4.1 oz/A).
 PHI 14 days.
 No more than 4 applications per season.

-- beta-cyfluthrin (Baythroid XL) at 2 to 2.4 oz/a.
-PHI 14 days.
+- beta-cyfluthrin (Baythroid XL) at 2 to 2.4 oz/A. PHI 14 days.
 REI 12 hr.

-- Brigade WSB at 0.05 to 0.2 lb ai/a.
-PHI 7 days.
+- Brigade WSB at 0.05 to 0.2 lb ai/A. PHI 7 days.
 REI 12 hr.
 Do not graze livestock on treated cover crops.
 Highly toxic to bees and toxic to fish and aquatic invertebrates.

-- clothianidin (Belay) at 6 oz/a.
-PHI 21 days.
+- clothianidin (Belay) at 6 oz/A. PHI 21 days.
 REI 12 hr.
 Systemic activity.
 Avoid drift to flowering crops.
 Low rate for low infestation and/or smaller trees.
 No more than 0.2 lb ai per year.

-- fenpropathrin (Danitol 2.4 EC) at 10.3 to 21.3 oz/a.
-PHI 3 days.
+- fenpropathrin (Danitol 2.4 EC) at 10.3 to 21.3 oz/A. PHI 3 days.
 REI 24 hr.
 At least 50 gal water for ground applications.
 Note buffer requirements for use near aquatic zones.

-- imidacloprid (Provado 1.6) at 3.4 to 7 fl oz/a.
-PHI 7 days.
+- imidacloprid (Admire Pro and generics) at 3.4 to 7 fl oz/A. PHI 7 days.
 REI 12 hr.
-Generic labels for imidacloprid are available.

-- Drexel L-C at 2.56 to 5.12 fl oz/a.
-PHI 14 days.
+- Drexel L-C at 2.56 to 5.12 fl oz/A. PHI 14 days.
 REI 24 hr.
-Do not exceed 0.16 lb ai/a per season or 0.12 lb ai post bloom.
+Do not exceed 0.16 lb ai/A per season or 0.12 lb ai post bloom.

-- Grizzly Too at 1.28 to 2.56 fl oz/a.
-PHI 14 days.
+- Grizzly Too at 1.28 to 2.56 fl oz/A. PHI 14 days.
 REI 24 hr.
-Do not exceed 0.16 lb ai/a per season or 0.12 lb ai post bloom.
+Do not exceed 0.16 lb ai/A per season or 0.12 lb ai post bloom.

-- LambdaStar at 2.56 to 5.12 fl oz/a.
-PHI 14 days.
+- LambdaStar at 2.56 to 5.12 fl oz/A. PHI 14 days.
 REI 24 hr.
-Do not exceed 0.16 lb ai/a per season or 0.12 lb ai post bloom.
+Do not exceed 0.16 lb ai/A per season or 0.12 lb ai post bloom.

-- Warrior II at 1.28 to 2.56 fl oz/a.
-PHI 14 days.
+- Warrior II at 1.28 to 2.56 fl oz/A. PHI 14 days.
 REI 24 hr.
-Do not exceed 0.16 lb ai/a per season or 0.12 lb ai post bloom.
+Do not exceed 0.16 lb ai/A per season or 0.12 lb ai post bloom.

-- Ambush 25W 12.8 to 25.6 oz/a.
-PHI 14 days.
+- Ambush 25W 12.8 to 25.6 oz/A. PHI 14 days.
 REI 12 hr.
 Do not graze treated orchards.
 Extremely toxic to fish and aquatic habitat.

-- PermaStar AG at 8 to 16 oz/a.
-PHI 14 days.
+- PermaStar AG at 8 to 16 oz/A. PHI 14 days.
 REI 12 hr.
 Highly toxic to bees, toxic to fish and aquatic invertebrates.

-- Pounce 3.2 EC at 0.5 to 1 pint/a.
-PHI 14 days.
+- Pounce 3.2 EC at 0.5 to 1 pint/A. PHI 14 days.
 REI 12 hr.
 Do not graze treated orchards.
 Extremely toxic to fish and aquatic habitat.

-- zeta-cypermethrin (Mustang Maxx) at 3.2 to 4 oz/a.
-PHI 7 days.
+- zeta-cypermethrin (Mustang Maxx) at 3.2 to 4 oz/A. PHI 7 days.
 REI 12 hr.